 How can I get a car loan with bad credit?

 It is still possible to get an auto loan with bad credit.
 Credit history is not the only factor considered by lenders.
 They will also look at the size of your down payment, your financial statements, and your employment history.
-Having a co-signer or guarantor with a better credit score can also help.
+Getting a cosigner or guarantor with a better credit score can also help.

 Remember that you are more likely to be approved for a smaller loan, so consider a less expensive car.
 You should expect to pay a higher interest rate than a borrower with a better credit score.
-Borrowers with fair or poor credit can pay in excess of 10 or 15%.
+Borrowers with fair or poor credit can pay more than 10 or 15%.
 A shorter loan term can help offset this expense.

 Good news!
 Paying your car loan back on time every month is a fantastic way to improve your credit score.